Could Jimmy Garoppolo come home as the Bears' next starting QB?

 HOUSTON — Jimmy Garoppolo feels the tug of home.

-It’s usually vocalized by his childhood friends from Arlington Heights, not satisfied with his status as the Patriots’ backup quarterback.
+It’s usually voiced by his childhood friends from Arlington Heights, not satisfied with his status as the Patriots’ backup quarterback.

 They ask him about starting for the Bears.